-- does not tolerate conduct in the workplace that is violent, threatening, psychologically oppressive or, in any case, damaging to the moral well-being of individuals: - does not tolerate conduct in the workplace that amounts to sexual molestation of any kind, regardless of its nature or gravity; - does not tolerate conduct in the workplace that offends the dignity of others for reasons of race, ethnic origin, sexual preference, age, religious faith, social class, political opinion or state of health.
+- does not tolerate conduct in the workplace that is violent, threatening, psychologically oppressive or, in any case, damaging to the moral well-being of individuals; - does not tolerate conduct in the workplace that amounts to sexual molestation of any kind, regardless of its nature or gravity;

+does not allow discriminatory and offensive behaviour against the dignity of others in the workplace for reasons of race, ethnicity, sexual orientation, age, religious faith, social class, political opinions, state of health.

-3.1.5 Compliance with the privacy regulations
+3.1.4 Compliance with the Privacy legislation in relations with Collaborators

-IRCA strives to safeguard respect for the privacy of information about the private lives and opinions of each Collaborator and, more generally, those who interact with the organisation.
+IRCA strives to safeguard respect for the Privacy of information about the private lives and opinions of each Collaborator and, more generally, of those who interact with the organisation.

-In addition to compliance with the relevant current regulations, respect for privacy is also guaranteed by excluding the exercise of any form of control over Collaborators that might be deemed damaging to the individual.
+In addition to compliance with the relevant current regulations, respect for Privacy is also guaranteed by excluding the exercise of any form of control over Collaborators that might be deemed damaging to the individual.

-The personal information collected by IRCA about its Collaborators for business reasons cannot be communicated or disseminated without the consent of the interested party, except in the cases envisaged in the current regulations governing the protection of personal data.
+The personal information collected by IRCA about its Collaborators for business reasons cannot be communicated or disseminated without the consent of the interested party, except in the cases envisaged by the current regulations governing the protection of personal data.